Dedicado a Max: Production

 On the Better Call Saul Insider podcast, showrunner Peter Gould said Mike's scenes in this episode were partially inspired by the television show The Prisoner.
 Gould said that while Mike was not trapped on Gus' villa as with The Prisoner, the idea of being stuck in one place and using that as a form of self-reflection helped move Mike's character from what was established within Better Call Saul toward what audiences had come to know within Breaking Bad, through Gus showing Mike a more personal side while standing next to the fountain that reminds Gus of Max.
 Giancarlo Esposito, who plays Gus, described in an interview with Variety that the idea of the villa setting was for Gus to share with Mike the idea of the utopia that Gus wanted, one where there may be need for enforcement via the armed guards, but otherwise everyone was free to enjoy life.
 Esposito said the scene was to try to show Mike how this setting contrasted with what was happening with events in Albuquerque with Lalo disrupting Gus' operations, and why Gus needed to recruit Mike to help.

+The scenes of Gus' ranch were filmed at El Rancho de las Golondrinas, a historic rancho that currently operates as a living history museum located near Santa Fe, New Mexico.

 Bill Burr was originally slated to reprise his Breaking Bad character Patrick Kuby, who was to surveil Kevin's house during the episode.
 However, scheduling fell through due to Burr needing to attend to a personal matter.
 The role was rewritten for Steven Ogg's character Sobchak instead.